Esri/dashboard-samples/README.md

 * Scatter plot widget - A widget that shows a scatter plot based on the selected fields of a data source.
 * Table widget - A widget that shows the attributes of the features from a data source on a grid.
 * Table widget with config - A widget that shows the attributes of the features based on the selected fields from a data source.
+* Weather widget - This widget shows the weather observations for the map center, and refreshes automatically when map extent changes.

 ## Requirements
 * [Operations Dashboard for ArcGIS](http://www.arcgis.com/opsdashboard/OperationsDashboard.application)